AntoineLandrieux/website-crawler/README.md

 # Website Crawler

-Allows you to see all fisible files on a website, ignoring the `robots.txt` file
+Allows you to see all visible files on a website, ignoring the `robots.txt` file

 ![image](resources/github/image.png)